 Similarly, given the higher value of preaching the Gospel, your friend is not sinning by lying on her visa application.
 And given the higher value of providing for your family, you are not sinning by lying to the shady character at your doorstep, leading him to believe you are home so he will not break in and take what is rightfully yours.

 Graded Absolutism seems the most biblically sound, logically justified, and practically livable solution to solving true moral dilemmas.
-If...no, when you find yourself facing such a quandary, this will be of great help in deciding the best course of action, and resting assured you did the right thing.
+When you find yourself facing such a quandary, I hope this is of great help in deciding the best course of action, and resting assured you did the right thing.

 Until next week, grace and peace.